jenniferbalsom/pmi-certification-training/README.md

 # How do I prove 4500 hours for PMP?

 If you have a bachelor's degree or better, you can qualify with 4,500 hours of experience leading and directing projects.
-You can apply for the Certified Associate in Project Management (CAPM) certification with 1,500 hours of project experience or 23 hours of project management education.
+You can apply for the [Certified Associate in Project Management (CAPM) certification] with 1,500 hours of project experience or 23 hours of project management education.

+[//]: # (Any comments)
+[Certified Associate in Project Management (CAPM) certification]: <https://www.netcomlearning.com/certified-associate-in-project-management-capm-training/product/1430/>

 # How do I get a PMP without experience?